surankan-de/DA221M/README.md

 ## CineSuggest

+Note : Please see the "checkbranch" to find unzipped file

 CineSuggest is a movie recommendation system that provides users with similar movie suggestions when they search for a specific title.
 ## Contributors
 1. Surankan De